ECP-WarpX/WarpX/Docs/source/developers/local_compile.rst

 on-the-fly, which is called a *superbuild*.

-In some scenarios, e.g., when compiling without internet, with slow internet access, or when working on WarpX and its dependencies, other strategies might be preferable.
+In some scenarios, e.g., when compiling without internet, with slow internet access, or when working on WarpX and its dependencies, modifications to the superbuild strategy might be preferable.
 In the below workflows, you as the developer need to make sure to use compatible versions of the dependencies you provide.